 Part of the reason behind the furniture store’s Pinterest success is that the audience is already 'engaged' in projects like décor, so the people that use the app or site are essentially already planning to purchase specific products.
 IKEA has also taken advantage of Pinterest's new advertising formats such as shopping ads, which has helped them lower their cost-per-click (CPC).

 One example of a successful campaign was the one that they ran last year.
 The furniture retailer realized that back-to-school was one of their key seasons because students are going to college and they have both limited budgets and space.
-Add that to the fact that about 50% of Millennials use Pinterest, and there’s a massive opportunity for selling to college students.
+Add that to the fact that Pinterest sees a 36% year-on-year growth in Millennials, and there’s a massive opportunity for selling to college students.